Mitsubishi Steering Wheel Removal DIY

 Where can I purchase a new steering wheel?

-A part that is OE-specific like this will usually need to be purchased from the dealer.
-Aftermarket steering wheels also exist but they are not usually suited for all of the manufactured features such as the airbag, steering angle sensor, control switches, etc.
+An OE-specific part like this will usually need to be purchased from the dealer.
+Aftermarket steering wheels also exist but are not usually suited for all the manufactured features, such as the airbag, steering angle sensor, control switches, etc.

 Torque Specifications